Ajdin Hrustic: Early life

-Born in Dandenong, Victoria Hrustic played youth football with South Melbourne and Schalke 04 before moving to FC Groningen, where he made his professional debut in 2017.
+Born in Dandenong, Victoria, Hrustic played youth football with South Melbourne and Schalke 04 before moving to FC Groningen, where he made his professional debut in 2017.
 In 2020 he signed for the German football club Eintracht Frankfurt.

 Club career

 Groningen

 In June 2015, Hrustic signed a three-year contract with FC Groningen, his first senior professional deal.
 He made his competitive debut for the club as a substitute in a draw against AZ Alkmaar on 2 April 2017.
 His first goal for the club came two weeks later, with a shot from long range to seal a 5–1 win over PEC Zwolle.

 Eintracht Frankfurt

-On 28 September 2020, Hrustic signed a contract with German Bundesliga side Eintracht Frankfurt that will keep him at the club through to 2023, and was given the No. 7 jersey.
+On 28 September 2020, Hrustic signed a contract with Bundesliga side Eintracht Frankfurt that will keep him at the club through to 2023, and was given the No. 7 jersey.
 He made his debut on 19 December 2020 in a 2–0 victory against FC Augsburg, coming off the bench for Aymen Barkok.

 Hrustic scored his first goal for Eintracht Frankfurt against Mainz 05, on 9 May 2021, with an improvised finish where he managed to chip the ball over goalkeeper Robin Zentner.

-On 18 May 2022, Hrustic became the first Australian player to win the UEFA Europa League in its history, after Eintracht Frankfurt triumphed over Scottish opponent Rangers in the 2022 final, winning a penalty shootout 5–4 after the match ended 1-1 after extra time, with Hrustic converting his team's second penalty of the shootout.
+On 18 May 2022, he became the first Australian player to win the UEFA Europa League in its history, after Eintracht Frankfurt triumphed over Scottish opponents Rangers in the 2022 final, winning a penalty shoot-out 5–4 after the match ended 1–1 after extra time, with Hrustic converting his team's second penalty of the shootout.
 He became the first Australian since Harry Kewell in 2005 to win a major UEFA competition.